 I’m so excited about this black pizza with chipotle BBQ chicken, mushrooms and onion recipe because it’s been brewing on the back burner for a while.
-Pizza is amongst my favourite things to eat on the planet.
+Pizza is among my favourite things to eat on the planet.
 A year ago I took myself to Naples on a pizza pilgrimage and tasted several original and authentic pizzas and generally got up close and personal with this style.
 I love this flavour combination of chicken strips which have been basted in my own BBQ chipotle sauce but use whatever BBQ sauce you love.
 Mushrooms and red onion complement the chicken too.

 Kerrygold asked me to make a few pizza recipes using their Irish Cheddar range, and whilst this is not in any way authentic from an Italian perspective, the salty, sharp and creamy cheese adds so much flavour, I never want to leave it off.
 I’ve used a combination of mozzarella and Kerrygold Vintage Cheddar and it was so delicious.

-This pizza dough is adapted from a Napolitana style dough that rests overnight in the fridge.
+This pizza dough is adapted from a Napolitana-style dough that rests overnight in the fridge.
 It’s incredibly soft and pliable so you won’t need to roll it out.
 The activated charcoal gives it a dramatic black look, but you can totally leave it out if you prefer a regular blonde version.

 The sauce recipe makes enough to coat 3 – 4 medium pizzas very lightly.
 If you like a lot of sauce (like I do), then double the recipe.
-You can always freeze any leftovers or repurpose into other recipes.
+You can always freeze any leftovers or repurpose them into other recipes.
 The sauce has a touch of sweetness which I really like, but feel free to use any pizza sauce.

-Recipe: makes 4 medium or 3 larger pizzasPrint
+Recipe: Make 4 medium or 3 larger pizzas

 Black pizza with BBQ chicken, mushrooms & red onion